-Spain patient gets pneumonia by e-cigarettes: hospitalMarch 13th, 2014 in Health /
+Spain patient gets pneumonia by e-cigarettes: hospitalMarch 13, 2014 in Medicine & Health / Health

 A patient in Spain caught pneumonia from smoking an electronic cigarette too much, the second ever recorded case of lung illness from the devices, the hospital treating him said Thursday.